Ruwen-Yi/Curriculum-Mapping-Tool/Project-Management/Archived-Assignments/6. Poster-Final-Presentation/README.md

-This folder contains the slides of Pitch Assignment, the link of the video is attached below.
+This folder contains the poster of Final Presentation, the link of the video is attached below.

 [Youtube link](https://youtu.be/YMqZeH4Ux1M)